thingsboard/thingsboard.github.io/docs/user-guide/ui/mail-settings.md

 In order to use G-mail, you will need to do two extra steps.
 First, you need to allow [**less secure apps**](https://support.google.com/accounts/answer/6010255?hl=en).
 Second, you need to enable two-step verification and generate an [**app password**](https://support.google.com/accounts/answer/185833?hl=en).
-Although second step is not mandatory, it is highly recommended.
+Although the second step is not mandatory, it is highly recommended.

 {:refdef: style="text-align: center;"}
 ![image](/images/user-guide/ui/mail/app-password.png)
 {: refdef}

-Once this is ready, you should be able to setup gmail account using the information below
+Once this is ready, you should be able to setup Gmail account using the information below

 {:refdef: style="text-align: center;"}
 ![image](/images/user-guide/ui/mail/gmail-settings.png)
 {: refdef}

-Similar settings are available for G-suite accounts, however you may need to contact your system administrator to enable less secure apps, etc.
+Similar settings are available for G-suite accounts, however, you may need to contact your system administrator to enable less secure apps, etc.
 Note that you can also enable/disable TLS using checkbox.

 {:refdef: style="text-align: center;"}